‘Biblical scholar’ says The Walking Dead turned his life upside down when it used his name. Now, he’s suing for it

 The case follows two others Richards has filed recently: one against Elon Musk’s X, accusing the social network of “shadowbanning” Richards’s posts, and one against Google, for supposedly suppressing Richards in search results and on YouTube.
 This, he alleges in court papers, “effectively silenc[ed] his biblical voice while amplifying competing Catholic perspectives.”

-An analysis on Techdirt of the X filing said the scenario presented in the suit was “actually interesting,” given Musk’s short but disastrous foray into government, but that the legal theory behind it was inadequate, that the core claim was “weak on its face” and that the complaint itself was “a mess… bloated with irrelevant details and conspiracy theories masquerading as supposed “religious expression.”
+An analysis of the X filing by Techdirt founder Mike Masnick, an expert on legal issues surrounding technology and the First Amendment, said the scenario presented in the suit was “actually interesting,” given Musk’s short but disastrous foray into government, but that the legal theory behind it was inadequate, that the core claim was “weak on its face” and that the complaint itself was “a mess… bloated with irrelevant details and conspiracy theories masquerading as supposed “religious expression.”

 Attorney Lisa Weingarten Richards, who happens to be Richards’s wife, told The Independent that Kirkman was served with her husband’s suit on Thursday, via a family member.